Paul Freier: Spell at Bayer Leverkusen

 In four seasons at Bayer Leverkusen between 2004 and 2008, Freier amassed 17 goals in 112 league matches.

 Return to VfL Bochum and retirement

 Freier returned to VfL Bochum at the end of the 2007–08 season, signing a five-year contract.
+He retired at the end of the 2013–14 season.

 Post-retirement

 Six months after retiring as a player, Freier was hired as assistant coach for the U16 team of VfL Bochum.

 On 8 June 2015, it was confirmed that Freier was the new assistant manager of the U19 team of Bochum.

-International
+International career

-Freier was a member of the German national team, winning 19 caps.
+Freier was a member of the German national team, earning 19 caps.
 He was initially named in Germany's UEFA Euro 2004 squad but had to withdraw through injury.
 He was called up as a backup squad member for the 2006 World Cup.
 His only goal for Germany came in a 4–1 win over Canada in June 2003.

 Statistics

 1 2010–11 includes the 2.
 Bundesliga/Bundesliga promotion/relegation playoffs.